-Keep in mind that you should follow all the instructions provided by the laboratory for the collection of the well water.
-You want to make sure that the test sample you send them is properly gathered and arrives intact to the testing facility.
+Keep in mind that you should follow all the laboratory instructions for the collection of the well water.
+You want to ensure that the test sample you send them is properly gathered and arrives intact at the testing facility.

 In Massachusetts, most home inspectors will provide well quality testing as part of their services.
 They will take a sample of the water for you and send it off to a lab for analysis.
-The testing generally takes around ten days to complete from the time it is received by the lab.
+The testing generally takes around ten days to complete from the time the lab receives it.

-Do keep in mind however, that the standard battery of tests performed during a Massachusetts well test does not include radon.
+However, do keep in mind that the standard battery of tests performed during a Massachusetts well test does not include radon.
 You need to specifically ask for your inspection to include this as a separate screening!
-Over the years, I have seen numerous real estate agents representing buyers, miss this aspect of the sale.
+Over the years, I have seen numerous real estate agents representing buyers miss this aspect of the sale.